appbaseio/Docs/content/docs/reactivesearch/autocomplete-plugin/apireference.md

     - **renderNoResults `Function`**

-        It is a callback that accepts parameters(algolia params), one may utilize it to render a custom UI when no results are found.
+        It is a callback that accepts parameters [API ref](https://www.algolia.com/doc/ui-libraries/autocomplete/core-concepts/templates/#param-noresults), one may utilize it to render a custom UI when no results are found.

         ```jsx
         createSuggestionsPlugin(